single-spa/single-spa-ember/README.md

 It is available on npm as `single-spa-ember`, and also available on bower as `single-spa-ember` in case you want to use it with ember cli and need to use bower.

 ## Overview
-When you are building a an ember application that you want to work as a [single-spa child application](https://github.com/CanopyTax/single-spa/blob/master/docs/child-applications.md), there are five things you need to implement:
+When you are building an ember application that you want to work as a [single-spa child application](https://github.com/CanopyTax/single-spa/blob/master/docs/child-applications.md), there are five things you need to implement:
 - A [loading function](https://github.com/CanopyTax/single-spa/blob/master/docs/root-application.md#loading-function)
 - An [activity function](https://github.com/CanopyTax/single-spa/blob/master/docs/root-application.md#activity-function)
 - A [bootstrap function](https://github.com/CanopyTax/single-spa/blob/master/docs/child-applications.md#bootstrap)